 Under the terms of the Annexe, Lockheed Martin has established a dedicated team in Australia and the United States to research Australian industry capabilities, and match these with identified business opportunities for Australian companies, especially small to medium-sized enterprises, into Lockheed Martin global supply chains, including those of its principal partners.
 This dedicated team, known as the Lockheed Martin Office of Australian Industrial Participation (OAIP), will identify and evaluate business opportunities according to best value benchmarks set against other globally competitive options.

 The OAIP is committed to a long-term partnership with Australia and will work diligently to developing a globally competitive Australian industrial base.

 Christopher is the Senior Manager, Global Supply Chain (GSC) Program for the Lockheed Martin OAIP.
 In this role, he facilitates competitive bidding opportunities for the Australian Defence Industry.
 This includes the facilitation of introductions for Australian Defence Industry to appropriate Lockheed Martin technical and purchasing decision makers and surveys of Australian company facilities.
-Mr. Hess works with the Defence Material Organisation (DMO) to remove impediments to Australian Defence Industry’s ability to access bidding opportunities within Lockheed Martin’s global supply chain.
+Mr. Hess works with the Capability Acquisition and Sustainment Group (CASG) to remove impediments to Australian Defence Industry’s ability to access bidding opportunities within Lockheed Martin’s global supply chain.